Since taking office two years ago, Baltimore Mayor Catherine Pugh has raised $850,000 in campaign cash.

 While not formally announcing her re-election bid, the mayor has hired Democratic Party fundraisers and strategists TruBlu and Mayson-Dixon to run her campaign office on Park Avenue.

-In yesterday’s report to the Maryland Elections Board, covering calendar year 2018, Pugh disclosed a preponderance of contributions from real estate developers and companies doing business with the city – or apparently hoping to.
+In yesterday’s annual report to the Maryland Elections Board, Pugh disclosed a preponderance of contributions from real estate developers and companies doing business with the city – or apparently hoping to.

 Associates of Caves Valley Partners, for example, forked out at least $18,000 to the mayor, including $4,000 from CVP principals Arsh Mirmiran and Steven J. Sibel, the latter who chairs the mayor’s finance committee.